 Nav’s Verdict: Business Checking Accounts with No ChexSystems

-If, despite the extra fees and limits on overdraft protection or using checks, you decide to open a personal or business checking account with a second chance bank, use it wisely.
+If you decide to open a personal or business checking account with a second chance bank (despite the extra transaction fees and limits on overdraft protection or using checks), use it wisely.
 Now is your opportunity to rebuild your banking history and eliminate negative ticks on your ChexSystems report (they keep your records for five years).